Five Energy Management Designations and Certifications Worth Investing In

 Using Green Energy Expertise to Make More Green

-There are many certifications available on the market.
-These five represent those that, in my opinion, can align well with the multifamily industry.
+There are many certifications available on the market, and these five align well with the multifamily industry.
 Do your research and make sure you’re going to receive all the benefits you anticipate from your investment, just as you would expect from your energy management professionals.

-Personally, I think a blended approach works best: Combining the manpower and resources of an energy consulting service with the expertise of your in-house energy management experts will yield the highest ROI for your company.
+Combining the manpower and resources of an energy consulting service with the a trusted energy management solution will yield the highest ROI for your company.
+RealPage Energy Management can help.
+Learn more!